yugabyte/yugabyte-db/docs/content/latest/tools/sql-workbench.md

 ### To install SQL Workbench/J

 1. Go to the [SQL Workbench/J](http://www.sql-workbench.net/) website and download the distribution package for the operating system on your client computer.
-2. Unzip the archive into a directory of your choice.
+2. Extract the archive into a directory of your choice.

 The application is now ready to run — no further steps are necessary.
 For details, see [Installing and starting SQL Workbench/J](http://www.sql-workbench.eu/manual/install.html) in the SQL Workbench/J user manual.

 ## Configure SQL Workbench/J